deibid/quantified-humanist/week-1/Quant Self Project Overview.md

 ### Muse

 Headband for tracking brainwaves during your meditation practice.
-Muse intends to uncover some of the hidden processes and phisiological benefits obtained by meditation.
+Muse intends to uncover some of the hidden processes and physiological benefits obtained by meditation.

-It's a beautifuly designed product in my opinion.
-The headband is accompanied by an app that gives you diverse meditation excercises and connects you to a like-minded community.
+It's a beautifully designed product in my opinion.
+The headband is accompanied by an app that gives you diverse meditation exercises and connects you to a like-minded community.

-I like this product a lot because it succesfully uncovers many misteries about the activity in our brains, and is provides a strong step forwards into a more healthy self.
+I like this product a lot because it successfully uncovers many mysteries about the activity in our brains, and is provides a strong step forwards into a more healthy self.

 ![Muse](https://choosemuse.com/app/uploads/2018/11/092818-MUSe-170-1.jpg)